SerGeRybakov/call_gate/README.rst

        frame_step=timedelta(milliseconds=1),
    )

-While timedelta allows you to set even microseconds, you shall a realist and remember that Python is not that fast.
+While timedelta allows you to set even microseconds, you shall be a realist and remember that Python is not that fast.
-Some operations may definitely take some microseconds but usually your code needs some milliseconds or longer to switch context, perform a loop, etc. You shall also take into consideration network latency if you use remote Redis or make calls to other remote services.
+Some operations may definitely take some microseconds but usually your code needs some milliseconds or longer to switch context, perform a loop, etc. You should also consider network latency if you use remote Redis or make calls to other remote services.

 Setting Limits